rlugojr/linkurious-enterprise-manual/Getting-Started/configure.md

 #### Server logs

-The Linkurious server logs various levels of events into the folder `data/logs`.
+The Linkurious server logs various events into files at `data/manager/logs/Linkurious-Server-*.log`.
 They are helpful to fix issues and you should include them to your support tickets.
-The logger is configured within the `logger` key:

-* **level** - `"error"`.
-Set the level of server events recorded.
-Available levels: `debug`, `info`.
+Logs of the embedded ElasticSearch server can be found in `data/manager/logs/ElasticSearch-Server-*.log`.

 #### Client logs